CPR-certified grooming at your doorstep! Learn why Kontota is the safest choice for your pet.

 Tail

-Comb hair in an upwards direction at the top of the tail and trim with blending scissors on both sides and underneath.
+Comb the tail upwards and trim using blending scissors on both sides and underneath.

 Final Thoughts on Goldendoodle Grooming